 TCM: We like using our camper when visiting friends and family too.
 Tell us about your last trip to Poland and along the Baltic coast.
 Where did you go and what did you do during that trip?

 Charly: Starting in Sczeczin, which was formally the German city of Stettin, we traveled along the coastline.
-We enjoyed the old architecture and the learned more about the history of this really old city.
+We enjoyed the old architecture and learned more about the history of this really old city.

 From there we went to Kolobrzeg, which was formally the German city Kolberg.
 There we visited the old lighthouse.
 The lighthouse is near the beach promenade where tourists get fresh smoked fish, enjoy the port, and the view of the beach.